Your website is your number one "sales rep" and with the recent death of cold calling, it's that much more important in the buying process.

-Any good website - or brick and morter stores - begin with thier customers in mind.
-Take amazon and starbucks for two examples.
+Any good website - or brick and morter stores - begin with their customers in mind.
+Take Amazon and Starbucks for two examples.
 Each company has clearly thought through and design a specific way for you to feel when in their "store".

 They know who is coming in so they know how to please them.

 The goal of making some fundamental assumptions is to strip your website and buyer persona down to the most essential elements.